 After graduating with a Bachelor of Science degree, I had the opportunity to live, travel, and teach in Japan.
 To be immersed in another culture and language ~ What a wonderful window to our world!

 In the fall of 1989, I was hired as a teacher for Saint Paul Public Schools.
 In 1997, I earned my Master of Arts degree in K-12 Curriculum & Instruction from the University of St. Thomas.
 My area of concentration was Gifted/Creative/Talented Education and my final integrative project was on meeting the needs of our twice-exceptional students.

-During my 27 years in education, I have thoroughly enjoyed roles as a classroom teacher, ELL teacher, gifted and talented coordinator, curriculum specialist, mentor, and presenter.
+During my 27 years in education, I have thoroughly enjoyed roles as a science specialist, classroom teacher, ELL teacher, gifted and talented coordinator, curriculum specialist, mentor and presenter.
 Even though each role has its own flavor, they all have a common theme: Honoring the whole child and the diverse cultures, gifts, and talents that each student brings to learning.

 The children of SAP are delightful!
-As a whole, they are smart, focused, kind, collaborative, and highly inquisitive.
+I have been here since 2012 and find them to be smart, focused, kind, collaborative, and highly inquisitive.
 We crafted an interdisciplinary prep course called Active Inquiry to meet the needs of our remarkably capable and creative K-2 children.

 Our school partners with the Minnesota School Forest Program to find creative ways to use our school yard as an outdoor classroom.
 It is such a privilege and a joy to connect our children to the natural world for learning and exploration.

 If you would like to reach me, email is best: Karen.email@example.com.
 Thank you!
 Domo arigato!!